National Professional Qualification for Headship (NPQH)

 Cost:

-Fully-funded spaces are limited and are filled up quickly, therefore we always advice early applications.
+Fully-funded spaces are filled up quickly, therefore we always advice early applications.

-If you do not work in an eligible school, or all fully-funded spaces have been filled, the cost of the NPQH is £1949 + VAT.
+If you do not work in an eligible school, the NPQ for Headship costs £1,949 plus VAT.

 Facilitators: